 The Common Vulnerabilities and Exposures (CVE) database has become the unofficial “official” source for disclosed vulnerabilities.
-Nearly every organization’s vulnerability management framework relies on it somehow, and whenever vulnerabilities are mentioned, CVE IDs are often the first thing that comes to mind.
+Nearly every organization’s vulnerability management framework relies on it somehow.
+To the point that whenever vulnerabilities are mentioned, CVE IDs are often the first thing that comes to mind.
 Nearly every security tool, from vulnerability scanners to antivirus, base their findings on CVE, as well as the National Vulnerability Database (NVD).

 With CVE so ingrained into the current vulnerability management process, does it mean that CVE/NVD are the best sources for vulnerability intelligence?
 No. Despite the industry’s dependency, data from CVE and NVD isn’t always reliable and definitely is not timely.
 In fact, CVE has a significant coverage gap that is likely holding your vulnerability management program back.